 Money laundering is a big menace when it comes to the global financial system and this involves criminals using numerous ways to bring their illegal monies into the financial system.
-In this write up, we shall be checking out some of the top AML fines and penalties of 2024 so far.
+AML penalties and AML fines help to eliminate these menance to ensure transparency in the financial system.
+Financial regulatory bodies in different countries such as Fincen in the United States are in the position of penalizing any FI that violates the AML rules and regulations.

 Ready?
 Let's dive in!